 Richmond Sailfish

-The mission of the Richmond Sailfish is to encourage and empower young people to develop to their fullest potential as athletes, individuals, and role models in their community through partitpation in a competitve swim team program.
-The program especially aims to provide inner-city youth throughout Richmond with an opportunity to develop swimming skills, character and self-discipline in a supportive environment that fosters work ethic, teamwork, good sportsmanship and personal improvement.
+The mission of the Richmond Sailfish is to encourage and empower young people to develop to their fullest potential as athletes, individuals, and role models in their community through participation program especially aims to provide inner-city youth throughout Richmond with an opportunity to develop swimming skills, character and self-discipline in a supportive environment that fosters personal improvement.

 Coached Workout Schedule

-Sailfish coached pool workouts at the Plunge will begin on September 13th.
-The workouts will be held Monday through Friday from 4:30 to 6:00 pm.
-Duration of workout will depend on age and ability of swimmer.
+Sailfish coached pool workouts at the Plunge are year round.
+The workouts will be held Monday through Friday from 4:00 to 6:00 pm.
+Duration of workout will depend on age and ability of swimmer

 Basic Swimming Skills Needed to Join